Jörg Rhiemeier's Conlang Page

 -

-of the fictional ancient British Elves.
-Grammar sketch on FrathWiki.
+the language of the fictional ancient British Elves (partly obsolete

 -